energietransitie/needforheat-generic-firmware/README.md

   10. When it is done flashing, press `CTRL+T` and then `B`, then type `115200` so that it sets the right baud rate and you see text not gibberish.
   11. To provision the device with Wi-Fi connectivity, use an app that supports Espressif Unified Provisioning.
 A list can be found below.

+### Testing device preparation
+See the device preparation steps under [deploying](#deploying)

-### Provisioning
+### Testing device installation
-Use the [Twomes WarmteWachter app](https://github.com/energietransitie/twomes-app-warmtewachter) to test the full Twomes device provisioning flow, which is based on using Espressif Unified Provisioning.
+Use the [Twomes WarmteWachter app](https://github.com/energietransitie/twomes-app-warmtewachter) to test the full Twomes device installation flow, which is based on using Espressif Unified Provisioning.

 Alternatively, you may use test apps that only support Wi-Fi provisioning using Espressif Unified Provisioning; these can be found at:
 * [Android Unified Provisioning app for BLE](https://play.google.com/store/apps/details?id=com.espressif.provble&hl=en&gl=US)